Find your perfect value college

 A successful candidate may work multiple shifts or in part time positions in areas ranging from basic supervision to inventory control.
 OSHA works to protect life

+The Bureau of Labor Statistics (BLS), reports the average salary for all occupational health and safety specialists and technicians is $75, 240 per year.
 As previously mentioned, OSHA inspection jobs typically start at the GS-6 level.
 The schedule base payscale is based upon the metropolitan area that you live in.
 That is, if you live in the Chicago-Naperville metro area, you can expect to earn $44,973 as an entry-level inspector.
 Each schedule has what’s known as a step, and there are 10 steps in each GS.
 Therefore, you may find yourself hired at the GS-6 level with a step 1 salary for an entry-level inspector.
 The longer you work for OSHA, the higher your step can go.
 GS-6 pay maxes out at around $58,000, depending on location, but you may be moved up to the next payscale, GS-7, before you reach step 10 in GS-6.

 Getting a raise while working at OSHA is based on time spent in your career.
 If you have acceptable or exceptional performance, you’ll go up a step in pay during years 1 to 3, every two years at steps 4 to 6, and every three years at steps 7 to 9.
 It takes 18 years of employment to go from step 1 to 10 if an employee stays in the same pay grade.
 However, the agency can authorize advancement to a higher step in a shorter amount of time and promote an employee to the next payscale at its discretion.